 Similarly, the vowel space can be diagrammed as a rounded V-shape with three ‘corner’ vowels, namely i, a, u.
 There is a continuous space between these three vowels, and also between the corner trio and the ‘colourless’ central area corresponding to schwa.
 Schematically:Languages make different categorizations of both the colour space and the vowel space.
-For instance, many languages (e.g. Vietnamese) have a single word to cover the space which English divides into green and blue.
+For instance, many languages (eg Vietnamese) have a single word to cover the part of the colour space which English divides into green and blue.
 On the other hand, English has only one basic term blue for a space which Russian and Italian divide into two: Russian sinij and Italian blu correspond to what English has to call ‘dark blue’ while goluboj and azzurro correspond to ‘light blue’.
-Similarly with vowel categorizations: the part of the vowel space which Spanish divides into the two vowels i and e is divided by Italian and Yoruba into three: i, e and ɛ.
+Similarly with vowel categorizations: the part of the vowel space where Japanese and Spanish have only e is divided by Italian and Yoruba into two, namely e and ɛ.

 The triangularity of the chromaticity diagram reflects the three kinds of photoreceptors (cones) in the retina, which respond differently to different parts of the visible spectrum.
 The triangularity of the vowel space reflects our sensitivity to different patterns in the acoustic spectrum: u is characterized by resonances (also called formants) in the lower part of the vowel range, a by resonances in the mid range, and i by a combination of high and low resonances.